 Foods to Boost—or Bust—Fertility

-Fertility Booster: Fish
+Fertility Booster: Fruits and Vegetables

 The omega-3 fatty acid DHA (docosahexaenoic acid), found in oily fish, may help improve sperm quality, suggests a study in the Journal of Lipid Research.
 University of Illinois researchers found that mice lacking a gene necessary to convert alpha-linolenic acid (ALA) into the long-chain omega-3 DHA that promotes brain function and heart health appeared to be infertile.
 "They produced a low sperm count (10% of the norm) and these sperm have an abnormal shape that doesn't move," says author Manabu T. Nakamura, D.V.M., Ph.D.
 Supplementing their diets with DHA reversed these abnormalities.
 It's still too early to make recommendations for how many omega-3s men should aim to get, says Nakamura, but any amount is likely to be helpful.

 Say it ain't soy!
 Long-term consumption of a soy-rich diet may decrease sperm count, according to recent research in the journal Molecular and Cellular Endocrinology.
 Male mice fed a diet high in soy (the human equivalent of about 50 to 100 grams of soy daily, or about a 1/3 to 2/3 cup of edamame) for their entire lives had sperm counts 25 percent lower and litter sizes 21 percent smaller than mice fed a soy-free diet.
 Scientists also noted changes in genes involved in sperm motility in the mice that ate soy.
 Researchers suspect that soy's isoflavones, compounds that act as weak estrogens in the body, may lower sperm quality.